 You have probably heard of digg.com didn’t you?
-But what you might have not heard about was their redesign story.
-After the redesign they experience a traffic drop of 26% from visitors in US and 36% from visitors in UK.
+But what you might not have heard about was their redesign story.
+After the redesign they experience a traffic drop of 26% from visitors in the US and 36% from visitors in the UK.
 Now you know what I mean by a really bad redesign experience!

 Is your new Call to Action Color good or bad?
 Does the additional filter perform better?
 What about the videos, are they engaging people more than the copy did on the old website?

-With classic redesigns, you will have no clue about the impact of particular changes.
+With classic ecommerce website redesign process, you will have no clue about the impact of particular changes.
 Maybe you have tested some of them separately and know that they work but how can you know that they will work just the same when they are all put together?
 So even if one of the new features scored a bull’s eye and skyrocketed your conversion rates, there’s a good chance you will never know because all of other changes missed the target completely.